 Alternative contracting options

-Permanent employees can be expensive, and if they have not already started doing so, many businesses will need to rethink their workforce strategy.
+Permanent employees can be expensive and hard to find, and if they have not already started doing so, many businesses will need to rethink their workforce strategy.

-For most employers this has so far meant dramatic changes to the structure of their workforce and the way their staff work.
-For some, it has also meant that there is insufficient work to keep all their staff meaningfully employed.
+For many employers this has meant dramatic changes to the structure of their workforce and the way their staff work.
 Tighter regulation, litigation risk and reputational hazards are making it harder to rely on some of the available alternative contracting options – such as zero hours contracts and “gig economy” type arrangements.

-We are inevitably seeing an increase in the use of freelancers, fixed term employees and agency workers for specific projects.
-The use of intermediaries (such as agencies and umbrella companies) between the “freelancer” and the end-user organisation is also set to increase further in the run up to, and following the forthcoming reforms to the IR35 rules, which come into effect in April 2021.
+We are inevitably seeing an increase in the use of freelancers, fixed-term employees and agency workers for specific projects.
+The use of intermediaries (such as agencies and umbrella companies) between the “freelancer” and the end-user organisation has also increased following changes to IR35 rules.

 New apprenticeship funding rules – what’s changing?15 July 2021